Hussi503/Interview-Questions/Kubernetes/New-question.md

 Finally, kube-proxy configures networking rules so the service can route traffic to the newly created pods, making them reachable inside the cluster.

-87. What is a static pod?
+### 87. What is a static pod?
+**A static pod is a pod that is directly managed by the kubelet on a specific node instead of being managed by the Kubernetes API server or controllers**
+In a production Kubernetes cluster, most pods are created through the API server and managed via Deployments, ReplicaSets, or StatefulSets.
+However, static pods are different—they are defined locally on each node in a directory like /etc/kubernetes/manifests.
+A static pod is a pod that is directly managed by the kubelet on a specific node instead of being managed by the Kubernetes API server or controllers.”

+In a production Kubernetes cluster, most pods are created through the API server and managed via Deployments, ReplicaSets, or StatefulSets.
+However, static pods are different—they are defined locally on each node in a directory like /etc/kubernetes/manifests.

+In real-world use cases, static pods are mainly used for critical control plane components in self-managed clusters, such as API server, controller manager, and scheduler.

+**So in simple terms, static pods are node-level pods managed directly by kubelet, mainly used for system or control plane components, and they bypass the Kubernetes scheduler.**
-88. What are Kubernetes operators?
+### 89. What are Kubernetes operators?
 Have you used them?
+A Kubernetes Operator is a custom controller that extends Kubernetes to automate the complete lifecycle of complex applications.
+It uses Custom Resource Definitions (CRDs) to introduce new resource types into the cluster, and the Operator continuously watches those resources to perform tasks such as installation, configuration, scaling, upgrades, backups, failover, and recovery automatically.
-89. What are admission controllers?
+### 90. What are admission controllers?
 How have you used them?
-102. How does Kubernetes help with reliability?
+### 102. How does Kubernetes help with reliability?
-106. How does Kubernetes manage a large number of Docker containers?
+### 106. How does Kubernetes manage a large number of Docker containers?
-115. What is the difference between a Pod and a container?
+### 115. What is the difference between a Pod and a container?

 ---